o-ran-sc/ric-plt-xapp-frame-rust/README.md

 3. `examples` - (`examples` directory in above crates). examples inside individual crates.
 When our publishable version is ready, we'll have some more examples along the lines of other frameworks.
+4. `rnib` - A wrapper around the protobuf definitions in the `ric-plt/nodeb-rnib` repository.

 # Getting Started